-Students and data science professionals converge at the Brown University DataThon.
+Students and Data Science Enthusiasts Converge at the Brown University DataThon

 What is a DataThon?
-A type of hackathon, a DataThon is a timed competition, in which contestants are given large, complex data sets and a related problem and/or opportunity they must address using a combination of analytical skills, teamwork and creative problem-solving.
+A type of hackathon, a DataThon is a timed competition in which contestants are given large, complex data sets and a related problem and/or opportunity they must address using a combination of analytical skills, teamwork and creative problem-solving.
 Aside from the contest and glory of winning first prize, the event is a valuable chance to collaborate with other like-minded students from across the country and engage with data science industry professionals of visiting sponsor companies.

 Contestants left the DataThon with an assortment of new connections, a renewed passion for their studies, and unique exposure to the practical applications of data in business settings.